-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, we obtained ethics documentation from management, and: - a.
+- 21. Using the 5 randomly selected employees/officials from procedure #17 under "Payroll and Personnel" above, we obtained ethics documentation from management, and: - a.
 Observed whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - b.
-Observed whether the entity maintains documentation which demonstrates that each employee/official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
+Observed whether the entity maintains documentation which demonstrates that each employee/official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - 22.
+Inquire and/or observe whether the agency has appointed an ethics designee as required by R. S. 42:1170.